 svg_to_si program compiles an SVG file into a much more efficient

 binary representation, suitable for inclusion in an asset bundle.
-It
+The

-on the class.
-You can also proactively cause any embedded images to be
+static methods defined on the class.
+You can also proactively load

 ScalableImageWidget, or directly with a Flutter